Salable/Salable-Web-Components/README.md

    pnpm lerna:publish
    ```

-   This will publish the packages to npm, ensuring that any updates are made available to users.
+This command will publish the packages to npm, ensuring that updates are available to users.

 Remember to document your changes in a `CHANGELOG.md` file for each package, providing clear and concise descriptions of features, fixes, and any breaking changes introduced with each release.